Identifying Functions in DLLs

 link /dump /exports user32.dll to obtain function names.

 You can rename an unmanaged function to whatever you like within your code as long as you map the new name to the original entry point in the DLL.
 For instructions on renaming an unmanaged DLL function in managed source code, see the Specifying an Entry Point.

-Platform invoke enables you to control a significant portion of the operating system by calling functions in the Win32 API and other DLLs.
-In addition to the Win32 API, there are numerous other APIs and DLLs available to you through platform invoke.
+Platform invoke enables you to control a significant portion of the operating system by calling functions in the Windows API and other DLLs.
+In addition to the Windows API, there are numerous other APIs and DLLs available to you through platform invoke.

-The following table describes several commonly used DLLs in the Win32 API.
+The following table describes several commonly used DLLs in the Windows API.